PeterBFoo/Cycling-together/README.md

 That environment files must be inside the directory "./app/src/config", there's a **configuration-example.env** that you can use in order to help you configure correctly.

+**I recommend to change the name of configuration-example.env to prod.env**

 - <span style="color:#66ff66">NODE_ENV=prod</span>

   - The node environment, this with the DB parameter will determine which database are you going to operate